 Email phishing scams are something that almost everyone who has ever used a computer is familiar with.
 The level of realism that the scammers are able to convincingly portray is directly related to how dangerous (and serious) or harmless (and funny) the attempt is.

-There are a few ways that Veitch’s material can inspire IT managers to improve employee engagement when talking about phishing prevention.
+There are a few ways that Veitch’s material can inspire IT managers to improve employee engagement when talking about phishing prevention and spear phishing prevention.
 Try incorporating the following tactics into your training repertoire:

 1. Start Phishing Simulation Training